disizmj/node-farmer/README.md

  Crop	: Crop is grown, indicates an successful deployment

- Harvest	: Harvesting crop, is making a snapshot of successful deployment
+ Harvest: Harvesting crop, is making a snapshot of successful deployment

- Fruit**	: Snapshot is saved as fruit in compressed format which can be used for rollback/recovery
+ Fruit**: Snapshot is saved as fruit in compressed format which can be used for rollback/recovery

  Plow	: A scripting format used to build input, uses extension .plow